jacksund/simmate/tutorials/02_ Run_a_workflow.md

   Cl  Cl1  1  0.50000000  0.50000000  0.50000000  1
 ```

 Nearly all files that you will interact with are text files -- just in different formats.
 That's where file extensions come in.
 They indicate what format we are using.
-Files named `something.cif` just tell programs we have a text file written if the CIF structure format.
+Files named `something.cif` just tell programs we have a text file written in the CIF structure format.
 VASP uses the name POSCAR (without any file extension) to show its format.
 So rename your file from `POSCAR.txt` to `POSCAR`, and now all programs (VESTA, OVITO, and others) will know what to do with your structure.
 In Windows, you will often receive a warning about changing the file extension.
 Ignore the warning and change the extension.

 If you're using the command-line to create/edit this file, you can use the copy (`cp`) command to make the `POSCAR` file: